-Sheath Voltage Limiters Protect HV Power Cables
+Applying Sheath Voltage Limiters to Protect HV Power Cables

 Arresters, Cables & Accessories, Utility Practice & Experience

-Over the past decade, demand for longer lines and higher current capacities for HV power cables has required new methods of loss prevention.
+Demand for longer lines and higher current capacities for HV power cables has required new methods of loss prevention.
 At the same time, ensuring high reliability of these lines is progressively more important.
 Together, these developments have sharply accelerated application of surge protection on underground cable networks.

 Fig. 1: Simple HV cable showing polymeric jacket that may require surge protection.